zelenko/go/README.md

 > What I would have done in Python, Java, Ruby, PHP, C, C# or C++, I’m now doing in Go.

+> The code must be like a piece of music.

 # TODO :
 - [X] MongoDB connection
 - [X] MySQL connection